 There are only two types of people I hate in the fitness world: 1) people who are intolerant of other people's exercise choices, and 2) runners!

 I should qualify that second part.
-I hate people who dogmatically insist that any form of long duration, sustained cardio activity is the best and only way to lose fat and change a physique.
-Actually, I don't really hate anyone (although I would like to slap a guillotine choke onto a few people), but I'm going for a little Hollywood dramatic effect here.
+I dislike people who dogmatically insist that any form of long duration, sustained cardio activity is the best and only way to lose fat and change a physique.

-Anyone who's been in the physique game long enough -- as an athlete or a coach - will tell you that the hierarchy of body composition transformation goes something like this: nutrition is by far the most important, weight training is next, and the "C" word is a distant third.
+Anyone who's been in this game long enough will tell you that the hierarchy of body composition transformation goes something like this: nutrition is by far the most important, weight training is next, and cardio is a distant third.

 Traditional cardio is at best a minor importance in the physique enhancement game.
-And under many circumstances, it becomes the worst form of exercise a relatively fit body type could do for body composition enhancement.
+And under many circumstances, it becomes the worst form of exercise a relatively fit person could do for further body composition enhancement.

-So if you chose to run, make sure you understand the real reasons why you're running.
-You're running for performance enhancement, or sport specific training, or stress relief, or general health, or endorphin rush, or to prove something to yourself, or just because you like to do it.
+If you chose to run, make sure you understand the real reasons why you're running.
+You're running for performance enhancement, sport specific training, stress relief, general health, an endorphin rush, to prove something to yourself, or just because you like to do it.
+That's fine.

-But if you're running to drop body fat, remove that last little layer of flab from around your midsection, or look good at the beach, you're doing it for the wrong reasons -- unless your last name is Hasslehoff.
+But if you're running to drop body fat, remove that last little layer of flab from around your midsection, or look good at the beach, you're doing it for the wrong reasons.

 Cardio in the Real World

 Most lifters have heard the ol' sprinter vs. marathon runner comparison.
 You know the drill.
 Marathon runners that engage in primarily low intensity, aerobic activity are usually skinny-fat, jiggle when they wiggle, and are riddled with injuries.
 Sprinters that engage in primarily high intensity, anaerobic work are more lean and muscular.